licitdev/docs/configuration/data-model/collections.md

 	<source src="" type="video/mp4" />
 </video>

+To toggle folder display, follow these steps.

 1. Navigate to **Settings > Data Model**.
-2. Click the Folder icon on the desired Collection to toggle the following displays:
+2. Click the folder icon on the desired collection to toggle the following displays:
    - **Start Open**
    - **Start Collapsed**
    - **Always Open**